Dissemination and Implementation

 The implementation of the REDUCE MRSA trial was informed by Pronovost’s five key components of effective translation of knowledge into practice:

-- A focus on systems rather that the care of individual patients
+- A focus on systems rather than the care of individual patients

 - Engagement of local interdisciplinary teams to assume ownership of the improvement project